 Two reasons that made its prosperity possible.
-One of the activities that helped the economic rise of Falasarna was piracy, which made Romans invade and destroy the city in the 69 B.C.
+One of the activities that helped the economic rise of Falasarna was piracy, which made Romans invade and destroy the city in 69 B.C.

 The real reason for the decline of Falasarna was, however, the great earthquake of 365 A.D.
-Its most important result implied the elevation of the west cost of Crete by about 6,6 meters.
+Its most important result implied the elevation of the west coast of Crete by about 6,6 meters.

-Finding Ancient Falasarna: follow the main road of the village until it’s very end, a little church, Agios Georgios, on the slope of the mountains, will be helpful to spot the area near the entrance.
+Finding Ancient Falasarna: Follow the main road of the village until its very end, a little church, Agios Georgios, on the slope of the mountains, will be helpful to spot the area near the entrance.
 (Mondays closed.
 Entrance: free, donations accepted).

 A few meters before the entrance it is also possible to visit the Throne of Falasarna, probably a podium used for public speeches.

-Archaeological Museum of Kissamos
+Check the Archaeological Museum of Kissamos

-This museum comes in handy for a better understanding of the ruins of Falasarna.
+This museum comes in great for a better understanding of the ruins of Falasarna.
 It’s a good idea to combine both visits on the same morning as they are not more than a few kilometers away from each other.

 The museum is in a Venetian-Turkish building in the Venetian area of Kissamos.
-It shows the history of the district of Kissamos, from the Prehistoric period through the Early Christianity.
+It shows the history of the district of Kissamos, from the Prehistoric period through Early Christianity.
 Even if you are not fond of museums, this one is easy to visit and appreciate, reasonably didactic for children and quite small too.